 PDF annotation on iPhone means your markup tools are always in your pocket.
 No need to print, no need to wait until you're at your desk.
 Review and annotate whenever inspiration (or deadline) strikes.

-Annotated PDFs share seamlessly.
+Annotated PDFs share like any other PDF.
 Send marked-up documents via email, drop them in shared folders, or upload to collaboration platforms.
 Recipients see your annotations in any PDF reader—no special software required.

 Free-form drawing for handwritten notes, circles, arrows, underlines, and any mark you need.
 Natural ink-like strokes with smooth rendering.
 Write in margins, draw attention to specific areas, or sketch quick diagrams.